Norway - eCommerceNorway - eCommerce

 Amazon has not yet entered the Norwegian market.

 Payment by debit card and credit card is by far the preferred option for consumers in Norway.
-Only 30% think that it is important to have the option to pay via invoice.
-Around 23% would like to have alternative payment solutions such, as the local VIPPS app and Paypal.
-VIPPS, owned by most major banks in the region, is growing fast, at the expense of Apple Pay, which has yet to be facilitated by the banks.
+Less than 30% think it is important to have the option to pay via invoice.
+Around 23% would like to have alternative payment solutions, such as the local VIPPS app and Paypal.
+VIPPS, owned by most major banks in the region, is growing fast, while Apple Pay still has a marginal market share.
 Vendors that have a system for value-added tax collection, and provide a seamless experience for the consumers, will have a major advantage over those who ship from abroad and let the customer handle all the paperwork.
 An exception applies to de minimis orders, which are tax free below a value of NOK 350 / USD 42 (including shipping).
+The government seeks to eliminate this de minimis exception.

 Having a mobile platform is a necessity for marketplaces and vendors online, as this is becoming the preferred interface, not only in Norway, but throughout Europe.